CMSDAS/b2g-long-exercise/_episodes/09-optimisation.md

 > ## Question: What is our general signal-selection/background-estimation strategy going to be?
 > Think about what backgrounds we have, how we will estimate those, and how we can make the best selection for a signal region.
 > > ## Solution
-> > Disclaimer: We are guiding you through the decisions made by the All-Had b*->tW analysis team, y'all are free to differ from it.
+> > Disclaimer: We are guiding you through the decisions made by the All-Had b&#42;->tW analysis team, y'all are free to differ from it.
 This is just an example of what was done recently.
 > > Our backgrounds are predominantly multi-jet QCD background (including W+Jets), and SM processes with tops+jets (ttbar and singletop). ttbar and singletop are BGs that are fairly well-modeled and we will keep their shape but allow their normalization to float when fitting parameters as the end.
 We will discuss fitting parameters on Tuesday's sessions.
 > > A simple way would be to use a 'bump-hunt' in m<sub>tW</sub>.
 We can also use m<sub>t</sub>, to simultaneously define a signal region and a measurement region for QCD/W+Jets and ttbar.
 We will discuss this 2-D bump-hunt approach in detail in the next session.
 > > We can define the signal region by further optimizing selections on our t and W candidate jets, with a window selection on the m<sub>t</sub> and bump-hunt in m<sub>tW</sub>.